Gendarmerie (Belgium): Demilitarisation

-On 1 January 1992, the Rijkswacht/Gendarmerie lost its formal military status, resulting in major changes in policies, procedures, and staff regulation.
+In 1991 the Rijkswacht/Gendarmerie was transferred from the Ministry of Defence to the Ministry of the Interior, and on 1 January 1992, it lost its formal military status, resulting in major changes in policies, procedures, and staff regulation.
 Demilitarisation allowed the force to concentrate all its resources on civilian police work.
 Its military functions, as well as the supervision of the Ministry of Defence, were removed.

 This restructuring occurred after the 'black' 1980s of the Brabant killers, Heysel Stadium disaster, Cellules Communistes Combattantes (CCC), and other criminal and terrorist activity, against which the Gendarmerie was deemed ineffective.

 Disbandment

 At the end of the 1990s, following adverse reports arising from the Dutroux Affair, the Belgian government decided to dissolve the existing police forces.
 The parliamentary commission, which investigated the errors that were made during the search for the missing children, stated that the three police organisations did not work effectively and efficiently together.
 There were problems with cooperation and vital information was not exchanged.

 Parliament, both the majority and the opposition, decided to abolish the existing structures, and created a new police organisation, structured in two departments: the Federal Police and the Local Police.
 In 2001, the Rijkswacht/Gendarmerie was dissolved.